 In fact, an entire technical analysis science has evolved regarding specific combinations of candlesticks that have predictive value and can be considered chart patterns in their own right.
 Many of them have colorful names like the hammer, doji, hanging man and shooting star.

-Learning how to read the main forex charts can give you a huge advantage when trading, especially when you’re a beginner forex trader.
+Learning how to read the main forex charts can give you a huge advantage when trading, especially when you're a beginner forex trader.
 You can find some of the best forex charts to use in our comprehensive guide.
+With information curated by Benzinga, it is far simpler to make wise investment choices, increase your net worth and/or build wealth.